cubicbyte/reddit-account-generator/README.md

 - **Automatic captcha bypass**: The script automatically solves captchas during the account creation process.
 - **Proxy Support**: Since reddit allows you to create 1 account per IP every 10 minutes, this is very important.
 - **Resilience**: The script is able to handle most errors that may occur during the account creation process.

+## Quick info

+You need to have Firefox installed on your machine for this script to work.
+Will be fixed in the future.

 ## Installation